This is a hotly debated subject amongst developers.

 - Could be used for rescue rigging.

-- Will have more than 1 climber suspended from the belay.
+- Will have more than one climber suspended from the belay.

 - Positioned where pitches are broken into logical lengths and sections.